-But many historians and officials employed by the U.S. government at the time point to decades of failed diplomacy, imperialism and racism on the part of the U.S. as clear precursors to the desperate act of warfare carried out on Dec.
+But many historians and officials employed by the U.S. government at the time point to decades of failed diplomacy on the part of the U.S. as a clear precursor to the act of warfare carried out on Dec.
 7, 1941.

 Some officials were warned in clear detail by those with insider knowledge that Pearl Harbor was to be attacked by the Japanese — and some argue the attack could have been avoided altogether had these American officials heeded the warnings.

 One of the first warnings came in 1902, while Franklin Delano Roosevelt was studying at Harvard University.
 A Japanese student told him about Japan’s 100-year plan to take over Asia and the Pacific.